 Hands-on Skills & Teaching Procedures

-This main aspect of the Alexander training program will focus on progressively developing hands-on skills in general and in relation to a student and teaching procedures for table work and chair work given during private lessons.
+This main aspect of the Alexander training program will focus on progressively developing hands-on skills in relation to a student.
+It will also develop specific teaching procedures used for table work and chair work given during private lessons.

 One or two procedures or activities will be worked on each week, focusing on both the performing of that activity, individually, and teaching that activity to students.
-We will focus on the main Alexander procedures: monkey, lunge, hands-on-the-back-of-chair, toes, and whispered Ah.
-We will also touch on other activities we might work on with students within a lesson, such as walking, turning, playing an instrument, vocalizing, weight-training, or activities of daily living.
+We will focus on the main Alexander procedures: monkey, lunge, hands-on-the-back-of-chair, rising to toes, and whispered Ah.
+We will also touch on other activities we might work on with students within a lesson, such as walking, turning, breathing, or vocalizing.

 Trainees will be guided by the director and assistants through novel movements or activities.
 Trainees will not be learning to teach these activities; they are purely experiential.
 We will use a wide range of movements that involve using the body in a range of body positions, and speeds, always focusing on the application of the Alexander technique to novel circumstances.